Spontaneous Symmetry Breaking in Generative Diffusion Models: Fast Samplers

 \subsection{Table results}

-This section provides comprehensive results from our empirical analysis of model performance for different starting times, comparing our proposed Gaussian initialization technique.
-Table \ref{tab:fast_sampling_late_start} presents the results for deterministic fast samplers, including DDIM and PSNDM.
-Table \ref{tab:fast_sampling_late_start_ddpm} showcases the results for the stochastic DDPM.
-These tables consider a fixed number of equally spaced denoising steps and present the FID scores for each starting time.
+This section provides comprehensive empirical analysis on model performance for varied start times, comparing the Gaussian initialization with vanilla samplers.
+Table~\ref{tab:fast_sampling_late_start} details results for deterministic samplers like DDIM and PSNDM, while Table~\ref{tab:fast_sampling_late_start_ddpm} focuses on stochastic DDPM.
+These tables include FID scores and consider a fixed number of equally spaced denoising steps.
+Table~\ref{tab:extended_results} extends these results for higher numbers of functions evaluations (NFEs), confirming FID improvements at higher NFEs.
+Figure~\ref{fig:gaussianity-test} validates the Gaussianity assumption in the early generative phase.